adityat/fastconsensus/README.md

 Fast consensus is an implementation of the fast consensus clustering procedure laid out in -

 * Aditya Tandon, Aiiad Albeshri, Vijey Thayananthan, Wadee Alhalabi and Santo Fortunato: “[Fast consensus clustering in complex networks](10.1103/PhysRevE.99.042301)”, **Phys.
-Rev. E.**:1902.04014; 2019
+Rev. E.**; 2019

 If you use the script please cite this paper.